Advertiser Disclosure

 How to Pick the Right Card for You

-Ask yourself these questions before applying:
+Ask yourself these questions before making any decisions:

 1. Do you fly one airline more than 75% of the time?
 An airline-specific card will maximize your perks.
 Free bags alone can save $60+ per round trip.